SaeedWork/typescript-learning/README.md

-# typescript-learning
+# Typescript-Learning
-This is the learning repository for Typescript, my journey of learing Typescript from scratch
+This is the learning repository for Typescript, my complete journey of learing Typescript from scratch.